Cottonseed: Consumption by humans

 Cottonseeds are toxic to humans and most animals due to the presence of gossypol, though it is tolerated by cows, and cannot be consumed by humans without processing.
 In order to make cottonseed oil fit for human consumption, it must be processed to remove the gossypol.
 In October 2018, the United States Department of Agriculture approved for farming a genetically modified version of cottonseed developed by Dr. Keerti Rathore of Texas A&M AgriLife Research that contains ultra-low amounts of gossypol in its seeds.
 The toxin remains present in other parts of the plant to protect against pests, but is not yet approved by the Food and Drug Administration for human consumption.

 Cottonseed oil

 The refined seed oil extracted from the kernels can be used as a cooking oil or in salad dressings.
 It is also used in the production of shortening and margarine.
-Cotton grown for the extraction of cottonseed oil is one of major crops grown around the world for the production of oil, after soy, corn, and canola.
+Cotton grown for the extraction of cottonseed oil is one of major crops grown around the world for the production of oil, after palm, soy, rapeseed (canola), sunflower and peanut (groundnut).